burtcorp/tara/README.md

 override which files that'll be included by passing the `files` option with a list of globs to `Tara::Archive.new`.

+One might run into issues when running Bundler while packaging an application, and it might be related to the global Bundler configuration.
+If that is the case then one can choose to ignore the global Bundler configuration by passing the `bundle_ignore_config`.

 ### Executables

 Due to how archives are packaged, executables (scripts usually placed in the